 Add the dry ingredients into the wet and mix just until combined.

 Smooth out the tops with your fingers dipped in water.
-Bake for 15-20 minutes or until a toothpick, when inserted, comes out clean.
+Bake the donuts for 15-20 minutes or until a toothpick, when inserted, comes out clean.

 Allow to cool on a cooling rack, before adding dipping into the chocolate.

 For the glaze, add the chopped chocolate and coconut oil to a bowl and microwave for 20 seconds.
 Stir and microwave for another 10 seconds.
 Microwave in 10 second increments, if needed, and stir until all the chocolate has melted.

 Dip each donut into the chocolate a set back on the cooling rack.
 These are best eaten the same day, while still warm is even better!